mdchaney/react_recipe/README.md

 2. The recipe components are in a subdirectory.
 3. The form is extracted into a separate component and is used for both creating and editing.
 4. The controller uses standard Rails idioms.

+TODO:

+1. Handle errors from the server properly.